Machu Picchu with Kids? Yes it can be done!

-After an hour of climbing these HUGE steps, our Miss M was exceptionally tired.
+After an hour of climbing these HUGE steps, our Miss was exceptionally tired.
 To be honest, I also was fairly tired carrying around 22-month-old Master L, who weighed in at 14 kg and was becoming frustrated by the constant stream of people looking at him, the many stone walls, and the painstaking slowness of the climb.
 (Normally if he gets frustrated in the backpack I can divert him by jumping, playing and moving… but this is not feasible at relatively crowded Machu Picchu.

 - Plan your visit.

 Get a map or plan your day, preferably with a guide that knows the site.
 We divided our visit into a couple of different sections (with breaks in between) and this made it much easier on the kids and on us.
 Machu Picchu with Kids definately needed a good plan – or a guide.